Paul Wilson, Professor

 Gershwin L.* 2001.
 Systematics and biogeography of the jellyfish Aurelia labiata (Cnidaria: Scyphozoa).
 Biological Bulletin.
 201: 104-119.

 Gershwin L.* 1999.
 Clonal and population variation in jellyfish symmetry.
 Journal of Marine Biology Association U. K. 79: 993-1000.

 Current and past M.S. students & thesis topics

 Daniella Amoroso - Niches of Dudleya.

 Nickte Mendez - A California Moss Flora: Orthotrichum

 Jocelyn Holt - No Allee effects in Lyon's Pentachaeta, a federally listed endangered sunflower.
-Now a research intern in Puerto Rico.
+Now a college instructor.